 7. Controlling

 This is a power-play displayed by an abusive partner in the relationship.
-She will often want to know about your whereabouts or call you frequently to monitor your movements.
+A controlling wife will often want to know about your whereabouts or call you frequently to monitor your movements.
 She may be doing it because she cares for you and worries about your safety.
 But if she does it with an intention to control your life, such behavior is less about her concern for you and more about exerting an invisible control over you.

 Keep a tab on this one as it can be very subtle to notice.